 You know, purple is green and green is purple.

-That's how that's how distorted, that's how corrupt, that's the level of hypocrisy.
+That's how, that's how distorted, that's how corrupt, that's the level of hypocrisy.

 I've never in my entire life ever witnessed anything this insane.

-Because if if you if you're looking at the transcript and you're bringing in witness after witness after witness, asking them what they think of the transcript that you can read for yourself.
+Because if you're looking at the transcript and you're bringing in witness after witness after witness, asking them what they think of the transcript that you can read for yourself and no aid is mentioned and hear from the president of Ukraine, the newly elected president.

 I didn't know about any aid withheld.